ga4gh/cat-vrs/schema/defs/catvars/ProteinSequenceConsequence.rst

 **Computational Definition**

-A canonical allele is defined by an `Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#variation>`  that is representative of a collection of congruent Alleles, each of which depict the same nucleic acid  change on different underlying reference sequences.
-Congruent representations of an Allele often exist across different genome assemblies and associated cDNA transcript representations.
+A change that occurs in a protein sequence as a result of genomic changes.
+Due to the degenerate nature of the genetic code, there are often several genomic changes that can cause a protein sequence consequence.
+The protein sequence consequence, like a :ref:`CanonicalAllele`, is defined by an `Allele <https://vrs.ga4gh.org/en/2.0/terms_and_model.html#variation>` that is representative of a collection of congruent Protein Alleles that share the same altered codon(s).

     **Information Model**

-Some CanonicalAllele attributes are inherited from :ref:`CategoricalVariation`.
+Some ProteinSequenceConsequence attributes are inherited from :ref:`CategoricalVariation`.

     .. list-table::
        :class: clean-wrap